 All undergraduate research is graded on a satisfactory/unsatisfactory scale.

-Please note: Students can only earn 6 credits per year of research, tutorial, or internship credits.
+Please note: Students can only earn up to 6 credits per year of research, tutorial, or internship credits.
 The year begins with the summer session.